 As a federal agency, the BA handles placement for internal workers based on the Employment Regulations (BeschV) issued by the Federal Ministry of Labor and Social Affairs (BMAS - Bundesministerium für Arbeit und Soziales).
 The International Placement Agency (ZAV - Zentrale Auslands- und Fachvermittlung) of the BA is authorized to conclude placement agreements in the sense of Sec.
 15a para.
 1 BeschV with the employment administrations of other nations.

-The Employment Service Agency of the “country name”undertakes the duties according to the law … and the law … as a state agency.
+The Employment Service Agency of Georgia undertakes the duties according to the law … and the law … as a state agency.

 A mutual agreement/contract regulating the process and selection of employees is required in order to place workers for the purpose of seasonal employment in the Federal Republic of Germany.